DreamHost: File hosting

 In 2006, the company began a beta version file hosting service they called "Files Forever".
 The company stated that existing customers could store files "forever" after paying a one-time storage fee, and redistribute or sell them with DreamHost handling the transactions.
 As of November 2012, this service was no longer offered to new customers.
 In April 2013, DreamHost mentioned that the Files Forever service had been discontinued and that they would focus on building a better-supported storage technology.

 Free application hosting

 In 2009, the company began offering free web application hosting.
-With either their own domain or a free subdomain, customers were able to make use of a number of open source applications, such as WordPress and MediaWiki without charge.
+With either their own domain or a free subdomain, customers were able to make use of several open source applications, such as WordPress and MediaWiki without charge.
 The service is similar to, and can be integrated with, the Google App Engine.
-Through a control panel, customers are able to manage their applications or upgrade to the standard, fully managed hosting service.
+Through a control panel, customers can manage their applications or upgrade to the standard, fully managed hosting service.